 Conventional melt flow testing considers only viscous flow behaviour of the material.
-Processing like especially blow film, blow moulding or calandering requires also consistent elastic material behaviour, which should be controlled in narrow limits
+Processes such as blown-film, blow-moulding or calandering also require consistent elastic material behaviour, which in turn calls for control and measurement to narrow limits.

 The D-MELT measurement system consists of a top of the line melt flow tester (Plastometer) “mi40” and an integrated haul-off device.
 The special D-MELT test procedure measures two material properties with just one filling of the barrel: The standard-conforming melt flow rate (MFR) using the melt flow tester and the melt elasticity (ME) measured with the Haul-Off fed by the melt flow tester, also called Plastometer.
 The short test time and ease of operation make it ideally suited for quality control of extrusion materials, both for material producers and processors.

 It is also possible to run the device without the haul-off as normal melt flow tester (Plastometer).
 To run the combined test procedure the system is connected to a special PC program that records and evaluates the data produced during the test.
 The user interface of the software is kept as simple possible.
 It gives helpful guidance during the test to make the system truly operator proof.

 D-MELT = mi40 + Haul-off